daniestevez/gr4-packet-modem/README.md

   that gets built to an executable.
 The applications contain either the TX or the RX part of the modem, or both, in different configurations.

+* [benchmarks](benchmark).
+This contains some benchmark flowgraphs and benchmark results.

 * [blocks](blocks).
 This contains all the GNU Radio 4.0 blocks implemented in this repository.
 All the blocks are `.hpp` headers, with one file per block (and another supporting headers which do not define blocks).